What is Lean Software Development (LSD)?

 Lean Software Development (LSD) is an agile framework based on optimizing development time and resources, eliminating waste, and ultimately delivering only what the product needs.
 The Lean approach is also often referred to as the Minimum Viable Product (MVP) strategy, in which a team releases a bare-minimum version of its product to the market, learns from users what they like, don’t like and want to be added, and then iterates based on this feedback.

 What’s the History of Lean Software Development (LSD)?

 LSD actually borrows its philosophy from the manufacturing industry, which originated the lean development process as a way to optimize production and assembly lines to minimize waste and maximize customer value.
 In fact, it was originally called the Toyota Production System, because automaker Toyota invented this approach in the middle of the twentieth century as a way to streamline its production of cars and eliminate wasted time and resources.
-(Any action that did not impact the functionality of car being built and delivered was considered a waste under this system, and therefore removed from the process.)
+(Any action that did not impact the functionality of the car being built and delivered was considered a waste under this system, and therefore removed from the process.)

 Eventually, other manufacturing organizations across many industries began using this system, and the name later changed to Lean.
 The methodology was first applied to the creation of software in 2003 with the publication of the now-famous book Lean Software Development.

 What are the Strengths and Weakness of Lean Software Development?

 - Streamlined approach allows more functionality to be delivered in less time

 - Eliminates unnecessary activity, and as a result can reduce costs